ubidots/ubidots-electricimp/README.md

 # Ubidots 1.0.0

-This library allows you to easily integrate the Ubidots Platform into your agent code.
+This library allows you to easily connect your agent code to the [Ubidots Platform](https://ubidots.com/).
 It provides an easy way to to send multiple values to the Ubidots API &mdash; you just need the name and the value that you want to send.
 In addition, you are able to get the last value from a variable of your Ubidots account.

 **To add this library to your project, add** ```#require "Ubidots.agent.lib.nut:1.0.0"``` **to the top of your agent code.**